NileshRajput1/DocumentStore_Nilesh/README.md

   - Search query: e.g., mybook
 - Results will be displayed as follows:
   - abc@gmail.com_mybook
-  - xyz@gmail.com_mybook (if applicable)
+  - xyz@gmail.com_mybook

 ### 3. Download Feature

-- Based on the search result, users should be able to select and download files.
+- Based on the search result, users will be able to select and download files.